johngibbons/trvia/README.md

 1. Create the json file with the game data
 2. Set the path to the new json data as the data source path
 3. Set the correct `CURRENT_GAME` and `CURRENT_TITLE` in constants file
+4. Run `npm run build` to build the deployable
+5. Run `firebase deploy` to deploy
-4. Set the `name` field in the game in firebase db
+6. Set the `name` field in the game in firebase db

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).